Inside the Casio Grand Hybrid Range – Collaboration with C.Bechstein.

 Learn more: Explore C.Bechstein’s manufacturing philosophy here.

-Whilst the GP-310 is available in both polished ebony and polished white, the GP-510 comes in just polished ebony, however instead features beautiful golden feet detailing to emphasise its elegance even further into the eye.
+Whilst the GP-310 is available in both satin black satin white, the GP-510 comes in a stunning polished ebony finish that is truly mesmerising to behold.
+The GP-510 also features beautiful golden feet detailing to emphasise its elegance even further into the eye.

 The easy to navigate digital control panel located on the left side of the instrument is fully non-invasive and blends brilliantly with the rest of the design, with a minimal level of light that does not distract during play.
 Likewise the sound control knob on the right hand side is there for ease of access without causing problems or disruption so you won’t accidentally knock it without intending to.